KodenOps/kodenops-hashnode/cmfiwjcs3000202l56exi1c47.md

 There are two ways to check the status of your pod.

 You can either use `kubectl describe pod <pod-name>` and check the STATUS line of the long list.
+This is your POD state.

 > This STATUS is the general pod status and it gives the overall state of the pod in question